 If the initial setting of the number mode differs from the previous setting in the profile, a message is displayed indicating that edit has changed the mode.
-For new members or files, the initial setting of number mode is determined by the current profile.
-The default for a new profile is number mode on for standard sequence fields, and for COBOL fields if the data type is COBOL.
+For new members or empty sequential data sets, the initial setting of number mode is determined by the data in the profile.
+The default for a new profile is number mode on for standard sequence fields, and for COBOL fields if the data set type is COBOL.